Asymptotically almost all \lambda-terms are strongly normalizing: Proofs using coding

 \section{Proofs using coding}

-In this section we prove theorems about random lambda terms using the following scheme.
-First, we consider a set $\Lambda_n(\mathcal{P})$ of terms of size $n$ satisfying some property $\mathcal{P}$ and we aim at proving that this property is not satisfied by random terms.
-Next, we define an injective and size-preserving function $\varphi^{\mathcal P}_n \colon \Lambda_n(\mathcal{P}) \to \Lambda_n$ (called a {\it coding}) such that its image has density $0$ among all closed lambda terms.
+In this section we prove theorems about random $\lambda$-terms using the following scheme.
+First, we consider a set $\Lambda_n(\mathcal{P})$ of terms of size $n$ satisfying some property $\mathcal{P}$.
+Next, we define an injective and size-preserving function $\varphi^{\mathcal P}_n \colon \Lambda_n(\mathcal{P}) \to \Lambda_n$ (called a {\it coding}) such that its image has density $0$ among all closed lambda terms. \corr{This is sufficient to prove that this property is not satisfied by random terms.}